plankanban/planka-docs/docs/installation/manual/debian-and-ubuntu.md

 ### Installing PostgreSQL

 Refresh your local package index:

 ```bash
 sudo apt update
 ```

 Install PostgreSQL and additional utilities:

 ```bash
 sudo apt install postgresql postgresql-contrib -y
 ```

 If prompted to restart any services, press **ENTER** to accept the defaults.

-### Create a PostgreSQL User and Database for Planka
+### Create a PostgreSQL User and Database for PLANKA

 **Create a PostgreSQL user:**

 ```bash
 sudo -u postgres createuser --interactive
 ```

 Sample output:

 ```bash
 Enter name of role to add: planka
 Shall the new role be a superuser? (y/n) y